Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 - <a href='https://github.com/Wendy-Ying/PokeSnap'>PokeSnap, a Pokémon Smart Polaroid</a>
 - <a href='https://github.com/Wendy-Ying/Electronic-Ocarina'>Electronic Ocarina</a>

+---

 # 📖 Education
 - 2022.09 - present, Bachelor of Engineering, Information Engineering, Department of Electronic and Electrical Engineering, Southern University of Science and Technology.
 - 2019.09 - 2022.06, High School Student, No.2 High School of East China Normal University.

+---

 # 💻 Research Experience
 - 2025.01 - 2025.09, Research Intern, [FAST Lab (FAR Group)](http://zju-fast.com/research-group/fei-gao/), Zhejiang University.
 - 2024.08 - 2024.11, Research Intern, CV-AI Lab, Tsinghua University.
 - 2023.06 - present, Research Intern, [RCV Lab](https://rcvlab.eee.sustech.edu.cn/), Southern University of Science and Technology.

+---

 # 🎉 Honors and Awards
-- 2025, **Seeking Truth Scholarship Nomination Award**, Southern University of Science and Technology.
+- 2025, **Nominee of Seeking Truth Scholarship**, Southern University of Science and Technology.
 (Top 1+5 among all undergraduates, 5000±)
-- 2025, **Student of the Year Nomination Award**, Southern University of Science and Technology.
+- 2025, **Nominee of Student of the Year**, Southern University of Science and Technology.
 (Top 1+5 among all undergraduates, 5000±)
 - 2024, **Student Model of Excellence**, Southern University of Science and Technology.
 (Top 7 among all undergraduates, 5000±)
 - 2023, **Outstanding Student**, Southern University of Science and Technology.
 (Top 489 among all undergraduates, 5000±)
 - 2025, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
 (Top 40 among all undergraduates, 5000±)
 - 2024, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
 (Top 20 among all undergraduates, 5000±)
 - 2023, **First Prize**, Guangdong Province, National University Mathmetics Competition.
 (Top 7%)

+---

 # 📚 Work Experience
-- 2025.09 - 2026.09, **President of Student Union (Honor)** of Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
+- 2025.09 - 2026.09, **President of Student Union (Honor)**, of Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
-- 2024.09 - 2025.09, **President of Student Union** of Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
+- 2024.09 - 2025.09, **President of Student Union**, of Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
-- 2024.12 - 2025.01, **Peer Mentor for Undergraduate Course "Signals and Systems"** in Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
+- 2024.12 - 2025.01, **Peer Mentor for Undergraduate Course "Signals and Systems"**, in Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
-- 2023.09 - 2024.09, **Head of the Photography Department** in the Converged Media Center, Propaganda and Public Relations Department of the Party Committee in Southern University of Science and Technology.
+- 2023.09 - 2024.09, **Head of the Photography Department**, in the Converged Media Center, Propaganda and Public Relations Department of the Party Committee in Southern University of Science and Technology.